balunist/appstore_docs/source/mbp_app_store.rst

 .. role:: blue-bold

-**Note**: This is the Mac OS release of MapBoards Pro.
-For the Windows release, click Win64 near the top of the page (under our logo, where it says OS).
+**Note**: This is the **Mac OS** release of MapBoards Pro.
+For the **Windows** release, click **Win64** near the top of the page
+(under our logo, where it says OS).

 |

 **MapBoards Pro** is a Autodesk Fusion 360 add-in designed to optimize the arrangement of 3D components onto material boards for efficient manufacturing, particularly with laser cutters, CNC machines, and woodworking.
 It helps users create flat layouts, generate cut lists, and export designs as either SVG or DXF files.

+An In-App trial for PLUS features is available which unlocks additional capabilities that includes:

+- An arrange option that uses **Fusion's Arrange** feature to create a map using true shapes, full rotation and part-in-part to maximize material usage
+- Rearrange post-mapping task that uses **Fusion's Arrange** to rearrange a mapped board

+When the trial expires your entitlement will revert back to the perpetual license features of MapBoards Pro.
+A subscription is available if you wish to continue using the PLUS features.

 Key Features and Functionality
 ==============================